angrybacon/doomsday-wiki/markdown/chapters/meandeck/alternative-piles.md

 Often you will see people running 2 card:[TO] in the maindeck or 1 main and 1 in the side.
-This card naturally fits into many pre-existing piles which we have covered already and give the option to "try and try again" when looking to beat cards like card:[Endurance].
+This card naturally fits into many pre-existing piles which we have covered already and give the option to *try and try again* when looking to beat cards like card:[Endurance] and :card[Memory's Journey].

 > PTT + {U}{U}